zombierzn/vungle-resources/English/Unity/iOS-dev-guide.md

+# VungleSDK Unity- iOS Developer Guide

-## Unity Plugin
+## Setup

+* If you haven't already done so, head over to our [dashboard](https://v.vungle.com/dashboard/login) and add your app to your account.
+You need to do this in order to get your App ID.
+It’s in **red** on your app’s page.

-Once you have setup your application on the Vungle website you will want to retrieve the application ID and pass it to the startWithAppId method.
-Vungle's SDK will automatically load up some videos.
-You can use the isAdAvailable method to determine if an ad is available to display.
-Once you are ready to show the ad just call playAd.
-The playAd method takes several options that can be used to customize the way it is displayed.
-Optionally you can use the playModalAd or playIncentivizedAd to display non-incentivized or incentivized ads respectively.
+* To initialize Vungle, pass your App ID to the `startWithAppId` method.
+The SDK will automatically begin caching a video.

+* You can use the `isAdAvailable` method to determine if an ad is available to display.

+* Once you are ready to show the ad, just call `playAd`.
+The `playAd` method takes several options that can be used to customize the way it is displayed.

+## API Documentation

-### VungleBinding.cs exposes the following methods:
+#### VungleBinding.cs exposes the following methods:
 ```
 // Starts up the SDK with the given appId
 public static void startWithAppId( string appId )